 Grant applicants should account for any time and expenses required to properly prepare data for sharing as part of their standard budgeting and reporting.
 Any proposed costs associated with requests for non-standard repository deposits will be reviewed by an Open Science standing subgroup of the AHA Research and Scientific Publishing Committees.

 Policy Start Date

-All new grants awarded for applications due starting in July, 2014 must comply with this policy.
+For non-exempt Programs, all applications due starting in July, 2014 must comply with this policy.
 Additionally, active grant holders are encouraged (though not required) to adhere to the policy.